Why Vulnerability is Crucial to Business Storytelling

 “Vulnerability is the emotion that we experience when we feel uncertain, at risk, or emotionally exposed.” —Dr. Brené Brown

 I was starving.
 My stomach complained loudly and gurgled its way through the only contents I’d offered it that evening: two vodka martinis, dirty.
 But my blood alcohol level was low—I had consumed them over two hours—so that’s not why I was baring my soul to strangers.
 That’s just not how I roll, drunk or sober.
 But there I was—an introvert with a history of social anxiety—in the Big Apple, probably the most anxiety-inspiring city in the US.
 Instead of meeting my new friends in the bar, I was still sitting and talking with a stranger.
 It may have been the most thought-provoking conversation of my life.
 How could I be so open, so . . . vulnerable?
 Here’s how.

 A few years ago, I came to the realization that I was on the wrong career path.
-I’m a writer (obviously).
+I’m a writer (obviously) and storyteller.
 I needed a new start.
 So, I bought a Writer’s Digest magazine and saw the ad for their annual conference.
 My gut said, “Go!” and, for a change, my wife agreed.
 I committed, paid my registration fee, booked a room, and proceeded to freak out.
 What scared the Poe out of me was Saturday night’s itinerary: cocktail reception.

 I’m an anxious introvert.
 What had I gotten myself into?